NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/workflow/WorkflowFactoryService/README.txt

-Analytical Service Skeleton:
+Introduce Generated Service Skeleton:
 ======================================
-To use this skeleton you should have had it generated from the core build file by running "ant createAnalyticalSkeleton" from the top level of the caGrid core.
-This should have created you this skeleton.
-The instructions below will help you in configuring, building, and deploying this analytical service.
+This is an Introduce generated service.

-All that is needed for this service at this point is to populate the analytical service provider class in the src/ directory.
+All that is needed for this service at this point is to populate the service side implemntation in the <service package>.service.<service name>Impl.java

 Prerequisits:
 =======================================
+Java 1.5 and JAVA_HOME env defined
+Ant 1.6.5 and ANT_HOME env defined
-Globus 4.0 installed and GLOBUS_LOCATION env defined Tomcat > 4.0 installed and "CATALINA_HOME" env defined
+Globus 4.0.3 installed and GLOBUS_LOCATION env defined (optional)Tomcat 5.0.28 installed and "CATALINA_HOME" env defined with globus deployed to it

 To Build:
 =======================================
 "ant all" will build
-"ant deployTomcat" will deploy to "CATALINA_HOME"
+"ant deployGlobus" will deploy to "GLOBUS_LOCATION" "ant deployTomcat" will deploy to "CATALINA_HOME"